Daniel is a nonprofit executive director, Texas first responder, and has participated in three Texas legislative sessions.

 EMS is a public safety model interacting with numerous healthcare, social, political, racial, and cultural systems.
 It's also an emerging profession expected to address portions of primary care, emergency care, behavioral care, social services, and more in the coming decades.

-The profession's problem solvers need more than technical curriculum to strategically address community needs.
+The profession's problem solvers need more than a technical curriculum to strategically address community needs.

 The first step to promoting this is to increase paramedic access to higher education.